Floepke/pianoTab/docs/PIANO_ROLL_REBUILD.md

 ## Overview

 I've completely rebuilt the `PianoRollEditor` class to match your specific Tkinter implementation patterns.
-The new design follows your exact algorithms and visual layout from `pianoTab_tkinter_old`.
+The new design follows your exact algorithms and visual layout from `pianoTAB_tkinter_old`.

 ## Key Features Implemented